 The area ‘Quality Assurance for Compost and Digestate’ is focussing on the further development of quality assurance aspects in different fields for the use of compost and digestate and the implementation of the ECN-QAS in Europe.
-For facilitating the work, ECN has set up two task groups:
+For facilitating the work, ECN has set up the task group TG ‘Quality Assurance'.

 In order to support the manufacture of quality compost and digestate across Europe, ECN developed a concept for a pan-European quality assurance scheme (ECN-QAS) within its working group ‘Quality Assurance for Compost and Digestate’.
 This includes the characterisation of quality standards for recycled organic resources (compost and digestate) with the aim of facilitating the free cross-border movement of goods within the EU.